This collection was curated by an ASCCC OERI discipline lead. A comprehensive list of current discipline leads is available.

 Introduction to American Government and Politics (C-ID POLS 110)

 This is a comprehensive, peer-reviewed textbook intended for a one-semester course on US government.
 Topics covered across 17 chapters include: the US Constitution, federalism, civil liberties, civil rights, public opinion, voting behavior and elections, the media, political parties, interest groups and lobbying, Congress, the presidency, courts, state and local government, the bureaucracy, domestic policy, and foreign policy.
 Review by Dr. Josh Franco, Political Science, Cuyamaca College: The textbook is clearly organized and written by a team of scholars and researchers in the field.
 The resource can be viewed online, viewed through the OpenStax app, downloaded as a PDF, or a paid print copy can be ordered.
 As an instructor, I appreciate that the chapters are contained in five units: Students and the System, Individual Agency and Action, Toward Collective Action, Delivering Collective Action, and Outputs of Government.
-I have used this units as themes to knit chapters together in the form of a narrative.
-Students have remarked appreciating that each chapter has learning objectives, bolded key terms within the text, and “just right” in terms of amount of content.
+I have used these units as themes to knit chapters together into broader narratives.
+Students have remarked that they appreciate how each chapter has learning objectives, bolded key terms within the text, and “just right” content.

 This textbook is divided into ten parts and emphasizes fragility in the US political system as the organizing theme.
 The ten sections of the book are: thinking like a political scientist; constitutional foundations; Congress; the presidency; Supreme Court; federal bureaucracy; linkage institutions; electoral politics and public opinion; political behavior; and civil rights and civil liberties.
-Note this is not a peer-reviewed title.
+Note that it is unclear whether this is a peer-reviewed title.
 Review by Dr. Josh Franco, Political Science, Cuyamaca College: Attenuated Democracy is a robust introduction to American Government and Politics.
 It consists of 10 Parts and 70 chapters.
-Each chapter begins with a quotation, key terms are bolded, images are included, and reference are listed at the end.
-I appreciate Part 1 Thinking Like a Political Scientist and its 10 chapters.
-Given the amount of content that needs to be covered in a POLS 110 course, instructor may decide to forgo this chapter or somehow incorporate it with the other parts.
-Unlike OpenStax’s American Government 2e, Attenuated Democracy leaves individual level matters to Parts 9 and 10.
+Each chapter begins with a quotation, key terms are bolded, images are included, and references are listed at the end.
+I appreciate Part 1: Thinking Like a Political Scientist and its 10 chapters.
+Given the amount of content that needs to be covered in a POLS 110 course, instructors may decide to forgo Part 1 or somehow incorporate it with the other parts.
+Unlike OpenStax’s American Government 2e, Attenuated Democracy leaves individual-level matters to Parts 9 and 10.
 For example, Part 10, Civil Rights and Liberties, which includes 9 chapters, is at the end.
-I have found my students very interested in this topic, so I am not sure how students will fill engaging these topics at the end, compared to the beginning, of a course.
+I have found that my students are very interested in these topics, so I am not sure how students will feel engaging with these topics at the end, compared to the beginning, of a course.
 There do not appear to be Chapter Lecture Slides for the textbook, which could be viewed as a current limitation.

 Boundless Political Science is a collection of webpages that cover the following topics: American Politics; The Constitution and the Founding of America; Federalism; Civil Liberties; Civil Rights; Public Opinion; Interest Groups; Campaigns and Elections; Political Participation and Voting; The Media; Congress; The Presidency; Bureaucracy; The Judiciary; Domestic Policy; Economic Policy; Social Policy; and Foreign Policy.

 Introduction to Political Theory and Thought (C-ID POLS 120)